PawanPatil19/Image-Generation-Bot/README.md

 # Contest-Bot
-Bot to upload contest details to Instagram with automated image creation
+A Bot to upload images to Instagram with automated image creation using Pillow library in Python.